bitnami-labs/sealed-secrets/README.md

 > Encrypt your Secret into a SealedSecret, which *is* safe to store - even inside a public repository.

-If you store anything in a version control storage, and in a public one, in particular, you must assume you cannot ever delete that information.
+If you store anything in a version control storage, and in a public one in particular, you must assume you cannot ever delete that information.

 *If* a sealing key somehow leaks out of the cluster you must consider all your `SealedSecret` resources